ai-summer-of-code/aisoc-sequel-tracks/README.md

 - Training, Serving and Scaling LLMs
 - AI Systems in Production (Models, RAGs, Agents)

-These tracks are largely independent of each other, however, they do have strict prerequisites as outlined in the next sections.
+These tracks are largely independent of each other, however, they do have strict prerequisites as outlined in their respective sections.
 Intending participants must ensure they meet these requirements.

 **These tracks are not for complete beginners to AI or LLMs!**